 Music Director

-Dowdy studied at Oberlin College, the San Francisco Conservatory of Music and the University of Minnesota.
-He holds degrees in conducting, classical guitar performance, English literature and East Asian Studies.
-His principal mentors have included Mark Russell Smith, Kathy Saltzman Romey, Daniel Myssyk, Erin Freeman, David Tanenbaum and Stephen Aron.
-Dowdy currently resides in Minneapolis with his wife and son.
-When not making music, he can usually be found refurbishing bicycles or at the dojo practicing Aikido, the Japanese martial “art of peace.”
+Brian studied at Oberlin College, the San Francisco Conservatory of Music, and the University of Minnesota.
+He holds degrees in conducting, classical guitar performance, English literature, and East Asian Studies.
+Brian currently resides in Minneapolis with his wife and son.
+When not making music, he can usually be found riding or fixing bicycles or at the dojo practicing Aikido, the Japanese martial “art of peace.”